Top 17 Software Developers in Turkey

 - Utku Şen

-Now, let’s delve deeper into their backgrounds and accomplishments, along with links to their online profiles:
+Each entry covers their background and key work, with links to their online profiles:

 Cagatay Civici